samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 Run `wget -O tripdata.csv https://data.cityofchicago.org/api/views/m6dm-c72p/rows.csv?accessType=DOWNLOAD` to download the dataset into a csv.
 This might take a while... (took me about 20 minutes)

+Now, for the slowest, most exciting part of our journey together.
+Getting the data into Postgres.
+Take a look at the [Python script](https://github.com/samc1213/chicago-rideshare/blob/master/import_rows.py) I wrote.
+You can download it by running `wget -O import_rows.py https://raw.githubusercontent.com/samc1213/chicago-rideshare/master/import_rows.py`.
+Make sure the `rideshare_env` environment is still activated (it will show up in the terminal prompt).
+Then run the script using `python import_rows.py`.
+If it's working, it will print every 1000 rows that it imports.
+Yes, it has to get to 17 million, so go for a run, or to grab a nice juicy cheeseburger once you see it hit 10,000 or so.

 Ubuntu 16.0.4...